-Interested parties can submit the AFM's decision to the competent court for review.
+The fine has become final as no objection or appeal can be submitted against the decision anymore.
 If you have any questions or comments you can contact the Financial Markets Information Line on: 0900-5400 540 (5 eurocents per minute).

 The AFM promotes fairness and transparency within financial markets.
 We are the independent supervisory authority for the savings, lending, investment and insurance markets.
 The AFM promotes the conscientious provision of financial services to consumers and supervises the honest and efficient operation of the capital markets.
 Our aim is to improve consumers’ and the business sector’s confidence in the financial markets, both in the Netherlands and abroad.
 In performing this task the AFM contributes to the prosperity and economic reputation of the Netherlands.